batcholi/Archean_wiki/src/components/miscellaneous/Container.md

 The container is a storage component with a capacity of 50 slots.
 It is equipped with two ports for connecting item conduits to receive or send items.

+The data port allows retrieving the content of the container as a string using the [key-value system](/xenoncode/documentation.md#key-value-objects).

 >- *The container does not have the ability to directly pull or push items from its ports, it is solely a storage component.*